 - With a door that closes well for stench containment.

-- Made of galvanized steel, which means the only rust you’ll notice is on the bolt heads that protrude from the frame.
+- Made of galvanized steel, you’ll notice only rust on the bolt heads that protrude from the frame.

 The metal body weighs 52 pounds which is considerably more than a typical plastic compost tumbler.
-Definitely not a one-man job in assembling bolts..
+Not a one-person job in assembling bolts.

 What is the purpose of a compost tumbler?

-A compost tumbler, in its simplest form, is a container that can be rotated to “tumble” or mix the compost produced within.
-That is why it is called a compost tumbler because it “tumbles” what is inside True to its name, compost tumblers can be rotated in some manner to blend and mix the contents.
+In its simplest form, a compost tumbler is a container that can be rotated to “tumble” or mix the compost produced within.
+It is called a compost tumbler because it “tumbles” what is inside.
+True to its name, compost tumblers can be rotated to blend and mix the contents.

 Why should you use a tumbler rather than alternative composting methods?

-Among its advantages are convenience, weather and season adaptability, and animal protection and visual appeal.
+Its advantages are convenience, weather and season adaptability, animal protection, and visual appeal.

 Weather and season adaptability

-Due to tumblers’ resistance to weather, they can be very effective in managing moisture and heat.
-In a conventional compost pile, the only method to keep remaining water out of your cooking compost (such as snowmelt or heavy rain) is to drape a tarp over the top.
+Due to tumblers’ resistance to weather, they can effectively manage moisture and heat.
+In a conventional compost pile, the only method to keep the remaining water out of your cooking compost (such as snowmelt or heavy rain) is to drape a tarp over the top.
 Although stationary bins have a cover, their bases are usually exposed to the soil, allowing leachate to drain away.

-However, because of the tumblers’ structure, they are resistant to varying weather conditions.
-Added to that, you may have an organic source of fertilizer for your non-edible plants from the “compost tea” or leachate produced by your kitchen waste.
+However, the tumblers’ structure makes them resistant to varying weather conditions.
+Additionally, you may have an organic source of fertilizer for your non-edible plants from the “compost tea” or leachate produced by your kitchen waste.